blamelesshq/backstage-plugin/plugins/blameless-backend/README.md

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
 It is only meant for local development, and the setup for it can be found inside the [/dev](/dev) directory.

+## Requirments

+To utilize the Blameless plugin, please ensure that the following config are added to you config file:

+- balemeless:
+  auth:
+    key: your blameless-key //xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    url: your blameless base url
+  baseUrl: your blameless base url
+  interval: 30 // in minutes